These are the deal breakers:

 West.
 Located in west Anaheim is the 1,100-acre resort district of Disneyland.
 This sunny southern California environment is filled with palm trees, tourists, trolleys, hotels, shopping, dining and nightlife.
 However, outside the gates of Disneyland is a completely different environment.They also have to deal with the nightly thunder from Disneyland's fireworks.
 And, if you live near the resort area, make sure that your apartment has air conditioning, because many places will restrict the use of window units to make their complexes look nice and uniform for the tourists staring down from five star hotels.
 There are some affordable places.
 In their reviews of Avanti Apartments in Anaheim, renters go wild over the pet-friendly policy and warm, inviting interiors at Avanti Apartments in West Anaheim.

 North Euclid.
-Just north of downtown, this area has its fair share of crime.
 If you’re attracted by the prices of this area, then try to find a street filled with families, and an apartment complex where people go to work during the day.
 It is a highly desirable area for those working in the resort district and at Angel Stadium.
-Also, be sure to check out DK's donuts while you're in the hood. $ - $$$
+Also, be sure to check out DK's donuts while you're in the hood.

 Historic District.
-The areas surrounding downtown can be a little rough.
-But, with the ice skating rinks, the art crawls, the music, the farmer's market, the car shows, and the Center Street Promenade, it is certainly a popular place to be.
-Old downtown is located between North, South, East, and West Streets, with newly built places located throughout the rest of the area. $$$ - $$$$$
+With the ice skating rinks, the art crawls, the music, the farmer's market, the car shows, and the Center Street Promenade, it is certainly a popular place to be.
+Old downtown is located between North, South, East, and West Streets, with newly built places located throughout the rest of the area.